svinota/pyroute2/docs/modules.rst

 are supported, use uuid returned by `begin()` to identify them.

 Actually, the form like 'ip.tap0.address' is an eye-candy.
-The ipdb objects are dictionaries, so you can write the code above as that::
+The IPDB objects are dictionaries, so you can write the code above as that::

     ip['tap0'].down()